valerii-zinchenko/inheritance-diagram/README.md

 # Inheritance diagram builder

-## Description

-This build an inheritance diagram for a some node of interest and is designed to be used in documentations.
-Parent stack, child nodes and mixed in nodes will be displayed.
+This builds an inheritance diagram for a some node of interest.
+Initially it is designed to use in documentations with class description to show parent stack, child nodes and mixed in nodes.

 Nodes that contains `link` property will be highlighted and behave as usual link element to allow fast jumping to the next interested node in the documentation.

-The output is a SVG string.

 ## Limitations